Njunu-sk/Review/How-to-setup-User-Authentication-from-Scratch-with-Rails-6/index.md

    validates :email, presence: true, uniqueness: true, format: { with: /\A[^@\s]+@[^@\s]+\z/, message: 'Invalid email' }
 end
 ```
-- Uncomment bcrypt_gem in your Gemfile and install by running `bundle install`

 - Remember to run your migrations.